-If you are uninsured or do not have enough insurance coverage, we will help you apply for Medicaid through the local MDHHS office.
-If you need help with the application, please call your local customer service office as listed on pages 31 and 32; they will assist you and/or link you to someone that can help you.
-You can also get help at your local MDHHS office.
-If you are denied Medicaid and would like to appeal the decision, MDHHS has an appeal processes that you will be asked to follow.
-Please contact your local customer service office listed on pages 31 and 32 if you have any questions.
+If you are uninsured or do not have enough insurance coverage, we will help you apply for Medicaid and/or Healthy Michigan Plan through the local MDHHS office or MI Child through the local Department of Public Health (DPH).
+If you need help with the application, please call your local Customer Service office as listed on pages 30 and 31; they will assist you and/or link you to someone that can help you.
+You can also get help at your local MDHHS or DPH office.
+If you are denied Medicaid, Healthy Michigan Plan, or MIChild, MDHHS and DPH have appeal processes that you will be asked to follow.
+Please contact your local Customer Service office listed on pages 30 and 31 if you have any questions.

 In some instances our services may also include a co-pay or cost sharing arrangement depending upon your other type of insurance coverage.
-We will give you information about any possible cost-sharing for behavioral health or substance use disorder services during the intake process.
+We will give you information about any possible cost-sharing for mental health or substance use disorder services during the intake process.

-Medicaid Specialty Supports and Services Descriptions
+Medicaid HMP Specialty Care and Service Descriptions